-As of 30 January 2020, the programme does neither contain mandatory internships nor mandatory semesters abroad.
-However, the specialisation track European Master in Official Statistics (EMOS) potentially contains an internship at an institution of official statistics.
+As of December 18, 2024, the programme does neither contain mandatory internships nor mandatory semesters abroad.
+However, the specialisation track European Master in Official Statistics (EMOS) potentially contains an internship at an institution of official statistics, although this is not guaranteed.
 There are double degree arrangements with the University of Pisa in Italy and studying abroad within the ERASMUS programme is a potential option.
 However, these matters can usually only be discussed once a student has been admitted to the programme and has actually started her/his studies at Trier University.
 If you are really interested in a double degree with the University of Pisa though, please contact the academic student advisor (see Subsection 11.1) before you apply.